• Skip to content

 Labial fusion is when the skin of the inner lips joins together.
 This changes the way this part of the body looks, and it can sometimes make it harder for urine to get past where the labia are stuck together.

 Labial fusion tends to happen more in early childhood, between 6 months and 2 years.
-It can also happen or be present later in childhood.
+It can also happen later in childhood.

 Labial fusion is also sometimes called fused labia or labial adhesions.

-Although some babies with ambiguous genitalia have fused labia, this article doesn’t cover ambiguous genitalia.
+Some babies with ambiguous genitalia have fused labia, but this article doesn’t cover ambiguous genitalia.

 Symptoms of labial fusion